Early Edition: Conception

 The origin of Early Edition stems from a collaborative idea between writers Vik Rubenfeld and Pat Page.
 After meeting each other while playing volleyball in Manhattan Beach, California, the pair began discussing ideas for feature films.
 While talking on the phone one day, they each contributed key parts for the idea of Early Edition.
 Rubenfeld believed the idea was more suited to television than a feature film, noting that, "it was a really unique way to put a character in physical jeopardy each week."
 The duo proceeded to write a document that described the show's characters and setting, and treatments for the first twelve episodes (a document known as a show's "bible" in the TV industry).
 In the process they also created a detailed treatment for the pilot episode, which entitled them to "Story By" credit when the Pilot later aired.

 Despite their idea, Rubenfeld and Page still faced the daunting task of finding a way to get the show on network television with limited television production and writing experience between them.
 Rubenfeld decided to pitch the show to Ian Abrams, who he knew through a group called the Professional Authors Group Enterprise (PAGE).
 Over lunch at RJ's restaurant in Los Angeles, Rubenfeld and Page pitched the idea of "a guy who gets tomorrow's newspaper today."
 With Abrams's help, they decided to try to convince Tristar to pick up the show, and went about adding a few ground rules for the story, such as having the paper always accompanied by a mysterious cat.
 In an effort to rouse Tristar's interest in the show during their pitch meeting scheduled for August 24, 1995, Abrams had a mock newspaper created with the headline "Let's just let it end.
 O. J. Simpson confesses he is guilty of homicide."
 The catch to the mock newspaper was that it was dated the next day, August 25, 1995.
 After presenting the fake newspaper during the pitch meeting, a very lively conversation ensued, until someone realized the paper was dated the following day.
-Early Edition was green-lit not long after.
+Early Edition was green-lighted not long after.

 Since its debut, the plot of Early Edition has been compared to other intellectual properties with similar themes.
 In particular, the 1944 feature film It Happened Tomorrow centered upon a newspaper reporter who received a newspaper a day in advance.
 However, Early Edition's creators claim that Early Edition is in no way based on this film.